 Mary Ann Browning was born on April 3rd in the Year of Our Lord Seventeen Hundred and Ninety-Seven.
 Her birthplace was at Hernhill, Kent, England.
 She was born during the reign of king George III.

 When she was 16 years old and was married to Nicholas Mears and later they became the parents of eight children.
-Her husband Nicholas was a Constable and when he was just 33 years old he was killed in a riot called the Battle of Bosenden Wood.
+Her husband Nicholas lived from 1792 - 1831 and is buried at St. Michael's, Hernhill, Kent, England.

 Later She married again.
 Her new husband's name was William Lewington Jemmett.
 At the time of their marriage he was 23 years old and she was 37 years old.
 She was 14 years older than William.
 He became the step-father of her 8 children and later they had five children of their own.
 Their names were William George, Henry George, Edward, Julia Jane, and Rosina Kathleen.

 Mary Ann was baptized into the LDS Churches when she was 52 years old.
 For a time the LDS Mission Home was at her home.
 Her husband was a pious man and a strict observer of the Sabbath Day.